GameCode64/ParrotBot/README.md

 ## Commands

-To change the replacing word (Default is "booty"):
+To change the replacing word (Default is "bend"):
  - !setword bend
  - - Rights: Streamer & moderator